Instant Pot Crispy Pork Carnitas

 Crispy and tender, Instant Pot pork carnitas cook fast and make tacos that will quickly become a family favorite.
 The carnitas are also great in burrito bowls, salads, or wraps.
+Take it to the next level by whipping up a super-simple batch of Avocado Crema sauce to drizzle on top, and I promise you won’t be disappointed.

 Is it too late for me to join the Instant Pot fan club?
 I realize that many of you have already been using and loving this thing forever, but I’ve only recently pulled mine off the top shelf.
 After playing around with some recipes and testing a bunch of new ones, I’m totally sold on the convenience of this machine.
 I’m also over the fear that it will explode in my kitchen. 😉